buvinghausen/SequentialGuid/README.md

     services.AddTransient<IIdGenerator, SequentialIdGenerator>();
 }
 ```

-Finally define a base entity for your application which will contain an id and a timestamp as soon as you initialize it
+Finally define a base entity for your application which will contain an id and a timestamp as soon as you initialize it.
+Note I do not advocate setting a default Id getter this way just illustrating it can be done

 ```csharp
 public abstract class BaseEntity